shermanhuman/perfectputty/README.md

 very readable.
 Of course there are many variables in rendering fonts, YMMV.

 ### Less annoying bell
+The default is certainly jarring when you are using code completion, and many people just disable it.
+I like having an audio cue, so I have included a brief and gentle sound.

 ### Sane default settings
 - Never close the window when you type "exit"